Review of TradeZero U.S.

 - ETFs

-Right now, there are no other products, which might disappoint some active traders who want to trade futures or forex.
+There are no other asset classes right now, which is somewhat disappointing because some active traders would probably want access to futures and forex.

 Day Trading

-TradeZero focuses on day trading, so let’s examine that immediately.
+TradeZero focuses heavily on day trading, so this topic deserves an immediate look.

 Shorting.
-Securities can be shorted inside a TradeZero account.
-The broker provides a short locate tool that shows the cost to short the stock and the number of available shares.
+Securities can be sold short inside a TradeZero account.
+The broker has a short locate tool that shows the cost to short a security along with the number of shares currently available.

 Routing fees and rebates.
-TradeZero America is one of the few brokers that uses maker-taker pricing.
-Although it’s not available on OTC or pre-market trades, it still gives traders a way to earn rebates.
+TradeZero America is still one of the few brokerage firms that offers maker-taker pricing.
+Although this setup does not apply to OTC or pre-market trades, it can create a chance to earn rebates while trading.

-Although American accounts must hold $25,000 in equity to day trade often, TradeZero has a sister branch in the Bahamas that can avoid this requirement.
+Although U.S.-based accounts still need to maintain at least $25,000 in equity to day trade regularly under PDT rules, TradeZero does have a sister company in the Bahamas that can be used to get around this requirement.

 TradeZero Margin Rate

-TradeZero has a margin calculator on its website that displays the initial overnight margin for entered ticker symbols on both long and short positions.
+TradeZero has a margin-check tool on its website that displays the initial overnight requirement for an entered ticker symbol for both long and short positions.

 ZeroPro

-TradeZero has three computer platforms plus one mobile app.
-ZeroPro is the most advanced of these.
-It has a lot of power for serious trading.
-Some key features:
+TradeZero has three computer-based platforms and one mobile app.
+ZeroPro is the most advanced of the four.
+It delivers a lot of trading power.
+Here are some of the key features:

-- Ability to show multiple charts at once using several windows
+- Ability to show multiple charts at once using multiple windows in the workspace

-- Trade ticket with separate buttons for short selling and buying to cover
+- Trade ticket with separate sell-short and buy-to-cover buttons

 - Time & sales data